-Action: Alarm Will Say: 1.
-Press & Hold Test Button "Highest carbon monoxide level was ppm.
-Please see manual.
-"To clear highest carbon monoxid level, press and hold test button now."
-Press & Hold Test Button, if you would like to clear the highest level sensed.
+1. Press & Hold Test Button "To clear highest carbon monoxic level, press and hold test button now."
+Alarm Will Say: Press & Hold Test Button, if you would like to clear the highest level sensed.
 "Highest carbon monoxide level cleared."
 If you would like to keep the highest level in memory, do not press anything.
 Alarm will say nothing.